-Indicators: Access to the Territory

-1. Are there any reports (NGO reports, media, testimonies, etc.) of people refused entry at the border and returned without examination of their protection needs? ☐ Yes ☐ No
+Indicators: Access to the Territory 1.
+Are there any reports (NGO reports, media, testimonies, etc.) of border and returned without examination of their protection needs? people refused entry a ⊠ Yes ☐ No at the 2.
+Is there a border monitoring system in place?

-In early 2017, Slovenia adopted amendments to the Aliens Act which allow for a future restriction on access to asylum procedure.
-According to the amendments the National Assembly (Parliament) can vote on suspending the right to asylum in case migration poses "a threat to public order and internal safety in the Republic of Slovenia".
+In early 2017, Slovenia adopted amendments to the Aliens Act which allow for a future restriction on access to the asylum procedure.
+According to the amendments, the National Assembly (Parliament) can vote on suspending the right to asylum in case migration poses "a threat to public order and internal safety in the Republic of Slovenia".
 If the parliamentary measure is adopted, the Police is instructed by law to reject all intentions to apply for international protection as inadmissible as long as the persons wishing to apply entered Slovenia from a neighbouring EU Member State in which there are no systemic deficiencies of asylum procedure and reception conditions which could lead to torture, inhuman or degrading treatment.
 The Police then deports the person back to this neighbouring country.
 An appeal against the police order does not have a suspensive effect.
-The adopted amendments are currently under review by the Constitutional Court at the initiative of the Slovenian Human Rights Ombudsman, prepared with support of the civil society organisations.
-The Decision is pending at the time of writing.